gabrielleles18/gabrielleles18/README.md

-- 👋 Hi, I’m Gabriel Leles.
+- 👋 Hi, I’m Gabriel Leles
-- 💪 Wordpress specialist.
+- 💪 web developer and specialist in wordpress
-- 👀 I’m interested in javascript frameworks.
+- 👀 I’m interested in javascript frameworks
-- 🌱 I’m currently learning React Native and ReactJS.
+- 🌱 I’m currently learning React Native and ReactJS

 <!---
 - 💞️ I’m looking to collaborate on ...